Why you should visit Cornwall this February half-term

 It may still be rather wintry outside, but here in Cornwall spring flowers are already pushing through the soil to say hello.
 Expect daffodils, crocuses and snowdrops to be popping up all over the place especially in the west where the gulf steam keeps it all pretty mild at this time of year.

-At Pencarrow, Snowdrop Weekend takes place on 11 and 12 February, where visitors will get to see beautiful snowdrops in bloom, while supporting two Cornwall-based charities, with a suggested donation of £5 per person.
+At Pencarrow, Snowdrop Weekend takes place on 10 and 11 February, where visitors will get to see beautiful snowdrops in bloom, while supporting two Cornwall-based charities, with a suggested donation of £5 per person.

-Eden Project Super Natural
+Eden Project Science Spectacular

 Eden Project, near St Austel. ©Hufton+Crow